IDF probe points to ‘several errors’ in October shooting death of soldier

 Emanuel (Mannie) Fabian is The Times of Israel's military correspondent.

-A military investigation into the death of a soldier in October during a shooting attack in the northern West Bank pointed to “several errors” made by troops, the Israel Defense Forces said Sunday.
+A military investigation into the death of a soldier in October during a shooting attack in the northern West Bank points to “several errors” made by troops, the Israel Defense Forces says.

 The gunmen, members of the Lion’s Den terror group, opened fire at Baruch from a passing vehicle and fled the scene at a high speed, according to the IDF’s probe of the shooting.
-He was taken in critical condition to a hospital, where he later died.
+He was taken to a hospital in critical condition, where he later died.

-But the probe also uncovered “several errors,” the IDF said.
+But the probe also uncovers “several errors,” the IDF says.

-“The soldiers were not positioned behind protection posts in the area of the interchange, and the manner in which they were positioned at the post where the incident occurred was inadequate.” the IDF said.
+“The soldiers were not positioned behind protection posts in the area of the interchange, and the manner in which they were positioned at the post where the incident had occurred was inadequate.” the IDF says.

-Outgoing IDF chief Aviv Kohavi ordered that lessons learned from the investigation be implemented in all units across the West Bank.
+Outgoing IDF chief Aviv Kohavi orders that lessons learned from the investigation be implemented in all units across the West Bank.

-Baruch’s family was updated on the findings of the probe, the IDF said.
-The gunmen behind the attack are still at large.
+Baruch’s family was updated on the findings of the probe, the IDF adds.
+The gunmen behind the attack have not yet been apprehended.